 Children's Passport Issuance Alert Program

-Please note that this program does not apply to foreign passports and the United States does not have exit controls.
-U.S law enforcement generally will not act to prevent a child from leaving the country unless there is a court order clearly prohibiting the removal of the child from the United States.
+This program does not apply to foreign passports and the United States does not have exit controls.
+U.S. law enforcement generally will not act to prevent a child from leaving the country unless there is a court order clearly prohibiting the removal of the child from the United States.
 If you are concerned about abduction, you should speak with your attorney about ways in which the court may assist in your prevention efforts.

 Learn more about the Passport Issuance Alert Program by visiting our Frequently Asked Questions page.

-NOTE: It is very important that you keep us informed in writing of any changes to contact information and legal representation.
+NOTE: It is very important that you keep us informed in writing of any changes to your contact information, legal representation, and any court orders involving the child.
 We make every attempt to reach parents, but without current contact information this can be difficult if not impossible.
 Failure to notify us of a current address may therefore result in the Department issuing your child a passport without notice to you and/or your consent.
-The Department can rarely revoke a U.S. passport in this situation.

 Complete Entry Request Form

 Select from either printing a blank form to fill out by hand or filling out the form online and then printing the completed form.

 Download the form and print on one-sided pages using black ink.
 Legibly complete the form by hand using black ink.
 Make sure all information included in the form is complete and correct.

 Answer all required questions and confirm all information is complete and correct before printing.
 Print completed form on one-sided pages using black ink.